Learning to Disagree

 Mar 3: Cancel Culture

-Mar 5: Discussion Sections
+Mar 5: First Exam (in Discussion Sections)

 Week of Mar 15-19: Spring Break

-Mar 22: Classrooms
+Mar 22: The First Amendment

 Mar 26: Discussion Sections

-Mar 29: Belonging and Excluding
+Mar 29: Belonging and Excluding: Freedom of Association

 Apr 2: Discussion Sections